fal-works/p5js-templates/docs/README.md

 |R|[Rollup](https://rollupjs.org/)|Module bundler|

 However you don't necessarily have to use all of them (see the template list below).

-For the code editor, [Visual Studio Code](https://code.visualstudio.com/) (or VS Code in short) is assumed to be used.

 *Note:* These are not for complete beginners and assume that you know about the basics of JavaScript and p5.js.
 However you don't have to be an expert at all!